Flux159/blog/content/experiments/000006-windows-gaming-pc-on-aws.md

 ## Guide

-### Get an AWS Windows VM
+## Get an AWS Windows VM

 - Login to your [AWS Console](https://console.aws.amazon.com/ec2/home?region=us-east-1#Instances:sort=instanceId) and start a new Windows Instance (On Demand) with a g4dn.xlarge VM.
-Add a 128GB EBS Drive to the machine as well
+Add a 128GB EBS Drive to the machine as well.

 ![launchinstance](/images/windows_gaming_aws/launchinstance.png)